wemlaztdj/python-challenge/README.md

 The winner of the election is based on the popular vote.

-and export results to a text file.
+Print the analysis to the terminal and export the results to a text file.
+The results file is shown below.

 ![example](https://github.com/wemlaztdj/python-challenge/blob/main/Screenshot/PyPoll_analysis.png)